 - Other partnership of which the Trustee or any person described in Definition (1) of this Section above is a partner.

 (a) When a potential conflict of interest is under review pursuant to this Article, the Trustee whose potential conflict is under consideration may not be present at nor participate in, a meeting of the Audit Committee addressing such potential conflict, nor at a meeting of the Board of Trustees, nor vote in either forum on the matter giving rise to such potential conflict.
 However, said Trustee may be requested by other Trustees to briefly attend such meetings to briefly state his or her position on such potential conflict of interest, or answer pertinent questions from other Trustees, if such participation or input is specifically requested in advance by members of the Committee or from other Trustees at a meeting of the Board of Trustees.

 Such Trustee whose potential conflict is under consideration shall not make any attempt to improperly influence the deliberations or voting on the matter giving rise to such conflict.

-(b) A positive disposition of the potential conflict of interest shall be predicated upon a finding that the transaction under review is (1) fair to the College; (2) should be approved following a finding that the College cannot obtain a more advantageous alternative to the proposed transaction with a reasonable effort; and (3) not constituting an excess benefit as defined under Section 4958 of the Internal Revenue Code.
+(b) A positive disposition of the potential conflict of interest shall be predicated upon a finding that the transaction under review is (1) fair to the University; (2) should be approved following a finding that the University cannot obtain a more advantageous alternative to the proposed transaction with a reasonable effort; and (3) not constituting an excess benefit as defined under Section 4958 of the Internal Revenue Code.